enkidevs/curriculum/react/introduction/fundamentals/what-are-props.md

 }
 ```

-Note that if the value of your `return` extends over multiple lines it must be enclosed in parenthesis.
+Note that if the value of your `return` extends over multiple lines it must be enclosed in parentheses[1].

-If we want to `render` it, the element must specify the value of `name` prop:
+Here is how to pass `props` to an element:

 ```jsx
 const el = (